robdrimmie/imtg/docs/character progress workflow.md

     - see tileRelationship.progress
     - I feel pretty comfortable that this works though it isn't under meaningful test coverage
 -  progressActionScores()
-    - for each action
-      - using appropriate resource and capacity scores
-      - score each possible action
-    - I do not have confidence in how this is behaving
+    - I believe this is behaving okay though that needs to be confirmed
+    - and character attributes need to impact the setpoint value being used
 -  progressTileScores()
     - using the overall score for each action in a tile relationship, choose which tile is best for each action